Secularism in Turkey: Atatürk's reforms

 During the establishment of the Republic, there were two sections of the elite group at the helm of the discussions for the future.
 These were the Islamist reformists and Westerners.
 They shared a similar goal, the modernization of the new state.
 Many basic goals were common to both groups.
-The founder of the modern Turkish Republic Mustafa Kemal Atatürk's achievement was to amplify this common ground and put the country on a fast track of reforms, now known as Atatürk's Reforms.
+The founder of the modern Turkish Republic Mustafa Kemal Atatürk's achievement was to amplify this common ground and put the country on a fast track of reforms, now known as Atatürk's reforms.

 Their first act was to give the Turkish nation the right to exercise popular sovereignty via representative democracy.
-Prior to declaring the new Republic, the Turkish Grand National Assembly abolished the constitutional monarchy on November 1, 1922.
+Prior to declaring the new Republic, the Turkish Grand National Assembly abolished the constitutional monarchy on 1 November 1922.
 The Turkish Grand National Assembly then moved to replace the extant Islamic law structure with the laws it had passed during the Turkish War of Independence, beginning in 1919.
 The modernization of the Law had already begun at the point that the project was undertaken in earnest.
 A milestone in this process was the passage of the Turkish Constitution of 1921.
-Upon the establishment of the Republic on October 29, 1923, the institution of the caliphate remained, but the passage of a new constitution in 1924 effectively abolished this title held by the Ottoman Sultanate since 1517.
+Upon the establishment of the Republic on 29 October 1923, the institution of the caliphate (a title held by the Ottoman Sultanate since 1517) remained, but the passage of a new constitution in 1924 effectively abolished this title.
 Even as the new constitution eliminated the caliphate it, at the same time, declared Islam as the official religion of the Turkish Republic.
 According to the law text passed by the Turkish Parliament, "Since the Caliphate was essentially present in the meaning and concept of the Government and the Republic, the office of the Caliphate was abolished."

 Following quickly upon these developments, a number of social reforms were undertaken.
 Many of these reforms affected every aspect of Turkish life, moving to erase the legacy of dominance long held by religion and tradition.
-The unification of education, installation of a secular education system, and the closure of many religious orders took place on March 3, 1924.
-This extended to closure of religious convents and dervish lodges on November 30, 1925.
-These reforms also included the extension to women of voting rights in 1931 and the right be to elected to public office on December 5, 1934.
-The inclusion of reference to laïcité into the constitution was achieved by an amendment on February 5, 1937, a move regarded as the final act in the project of instituting complete separation between governmental and religious affairs in Turkey.
+The unification of education, installation of a secular education system, and the closure of many religious orders took place on 3 March 1924.
+This extended to closure of religious convents and dervish lodges on 30 November 1925.
+These reforms also included the extension to women of voting rights in 1931 and the right be to elected to public office on 5 December 1934.
+The inclusion of reference to laïcité into the constitution was achieved by an amendment on 5 February 1937, a move regarded as the final act in the project of instituting complete separation between governmental and religious affairs in Turkey.